m-abdulah-malik/markdown-cv/index.md

 other SREs managing the fragment micro-frontends such as HCM and Payments.

-- *Automation & CI/CD:* Automated deployment and release processes for the web application
+-*Automation & CI/CD:* Automated deployment and release processes for the web application

 using Azure DevOps, Terraform, and Ansible.
 Integrated OWASP Dependency Check, SonarQube,